 Optional Reading: Drummond et al. 2015.
 Methods for the Economic Evaluation of Health Care Programmes.
 4th edition.
-Oxford University Press are encouraged to prepare well for every class and during class, to concentrate on making relevant contributions to discussions.
+Oxford University Press

 The above textbook and optional reading will be placed on reserve in Bronfman Business Library for your convenience (search for MHIA 6150, 24-hour check-out availability).